liufeng2317/ADFWI/docs/version-plans/bv1.2/optimization-chain.md

    `ADFWI.fwi.data` as the stable public data-contract facade.
 20. Document the recommended public facade imports for custom FWI workflows separately from internal owner-module imports.
-21. Audit examples and notebooks for stale import comments after the public API policy is settled.
+21. Keep examples and sphinx API sources aligned with canonical bv1.2 imports after compatibility shim removal.
+22. Continue auditing example notebooks for stale comments, but avoid executing heavy notebooks unless a changed cell needs runtime validation.
-22. Validate the torch-native gradient processor through smoothing and illumination branches before considering any default-path migration.
+23. Validate the torch-native gradient processor through smoothing and illumination branches before considering any default-path migration.
-23. Convert example options into a small reproducible configuration layer once the benchmark dimensions and smoke profiles stabilize.
+24. Convert example options into a small reproducible configuration layer once the benchmark dimensions and smoke profiles stabilize.
-24. Defer deeper propagator-level performance work, such as checkpointing or compile-oriented kernels, until the current benchmark baseline is populated.
+25. Defer deeper propagator-level performance work, such as checkpointing or compile-oriented kernels, until the current benchmark baseline is populated.